Fritzforcode/PyPenguin/docs/tutorials/introduction.md

 import os # For convenience and creating a dir

 # Create the project data
-myStage  = pypenguin.database.defaultStage
+myStage  = pypenguin.defaultStage
-mySprite = pypenguin.database.defaultSprite
+mySprite = pypenguin.defaultSprite

-project = pypenguin.database.defaultProject
+project = pypenguin.defaultProject
 project["sprites"] = [  # Update project with the new sprites.
 We will modify them in the future.
     myStage,
     mySprite,